Techienaut/techienaut.github.io/_posts/2021-06-08-blog-0-junk-projects.md

 Hey everyone, [@techienaut](https://twitter.com/techienaut) here.

-So this is my "technically" first blog; However, I'm not too proud of it, and I'll explain why later.
-If your a newcomer who came here to watch a tutorial or hear me rant about some new technology, I suggest going to the next blog post.
+So this is "technically" my first blog; However, I'm not too proud of it, and I'll explain why later.
+If you're a newcomer who came here to watch a tutorial or hear me rant about some new technology, I suggest going to the next blog post.

 If you a recruiter/curious person, then welcome!

 I'm currently in the market for IT/Developer jobs.
 If you'd like to learn more of my history, feel free to check out my socials that are in the lower part of the left navigation bar--Including LinkedIn.
-Also checkout the [About](/about) section.
+Also checkout the "[About](/about)" section.

 # Personal Projects